jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 ## Transaction execution
 The issue that transaction levels are addressing is how *strict* we want to define transaction execution.
-The most correct execution would be serial execution of every transaction in the order in which they arrive.
-And to do that most easily would be just to execute transactions in a single thread and viola.
+The most correct execution would be serial execution of every transaction in the serially in the order in which they arrive.
+Easiest way to do is to just execute transactions in a single thread and viola.
 The obvious downside of that is that we are not utilizing the multicore architecture and possibility of parallel execution and also that we are waiting on IO.

 It becomes intuitive to think that the more the stricter the isolation level the more expensive execution becomes in the terms of:
  - **Transaction success**: more stricter control more transactions will get aborted,
- - **Slower execution**: in order to do all the check or hold all the locks, the systems will inevitably be slower
+ - **Slower execution**: in order to do all the checks or to hold the locks, the system will inevitably be slower.

+But also lower the isolation level used more anomalies are possible.

 ## Isolation levels
 There are different levels of isolation and they are defined by the anomalies that can